MunicipalDevelopment/811/README.md

 Submitting the form connects to the GoServer and sends the data to NMOneCall.
 Currently, they do not allow CORS so it has to happen server side.
 I have put in a request to change this.

 Application needs to update the DB on success with resolution and success.
 Then remove from the table on the main page (only display open tickets).
-Failures can be handle any way you would like.
+Failures can be handle any way you would like. (this is an open issue)